narisaalleyne/weatherwise/README.md

-WeatherWise – Weather Dashboard (Phase 2)
+🌦️WeatherWise – Weather Dashboard (Phase 3)

-WeatherWise is a weather dashboard built with Next.js (App Router) that allows users to search for cities, view live weather data, and manage favourite cities.
-This project is part of CPAN144 – Group Project.
+WeatherWise is a responsive weather dashboard built with Next.js (App Router) that allows users to search for cities, view real-time weather data, and manage a list of favourite cities.
+This project was developed as part of CPAN144 – Group Project and completed through multiple phases, with Phase 3 focusing on performance optimization and final presentation readiness.

+---

+Project Objectives

+Provide real-time weather information for cities worldwide

+Allow users to save and manage favourite cities

+Apply modern React and Next.js best practices

+Optimize application performance and user experience

+Prepare the application for demonstration and presentation

+---

 Phase 1 Features

 ✔ Project Setup & Routing

-Next.js project initialized using the App Router.
+Next.js project initialized using the App Router

 Pages created: